 So if you’re that same marketing manager and you’re applying for another job that emphasizes social media marketing—and you also have experience doing that—you shouldn’t hesitate to swap out the e-commerce mention for something more specific to social media.

-Don’t waste your valuable real estate with fluff words and cliché phrases like “detail-oriented” and “outside-the-box.”
-Recruiters see these lines so often that their eyes will likely slide right past, and that’s the exact opposite of your goal here.
+Don’t waste valuable real estate with vague terms like “results oriented” or clichés such as "thinks outside the box.”
+Recruiters see these lines so often that their eyes will likely skip over ’em, and that’s the opposite of your goal here.
 Instead, show your impact with a data point: X Job Title Who Increased Revenue by 150%, or similar.

-If you’re a high performer (pfffft, of course you are) with impressive, quantifiable results that you can share, this is a great place for you to do so.
+Again, if you’re a top performer with impressive, quantifiable results to share, this is a great opportunity for you to show off.
 Take a look at the examples below to see what this could look like in action.

-OK, so how does this all come together?
+What does a resume headline actually look like?
 Let’s run through a few examples.

 Say you’re a project and program manager who just earned your Project Management Professional (PMP) certification.
 You’ve selected a few project and program management jobs that you want to apply for and notice that this certification is consistently listed as a preferred qualification.
 (Hooray, you have it!)
-You’re also seeing a common theme among the job descriptions that got you excited—they all call for someone who has worked with SaaS (or software as a service) companies.
-Great news, you have.
+You’re also seeing a common theme among the job descriptions that got you excited: They all call for someone who has worked with SaaS (or software as a service) companies.
+Hooray again, you have.

 PMP-Certified Project Manager | Senior Program Manager